 Why we love barramundi:

-Our friends at Australis Barramundi are globally-recognized leaders in sustainable fish farming (aka aquaculture).
-Their barramundi is the first ocean-farmed fish to receive a Best Choice rating from Monterey Bay’s Seafood Watch program, which means it’s been independently vetted and third-party certified as a sustainable choice (hip hooray!)
+Our friends at The Better Fish® are globally-recognized leaders in sustainable fish farming (aka aquaculture).
+Their barramundi is the first ocean-farmed fish to receive a Best Choice rating from Monterey Bay's Seafood Watch program, which means it's been independently vetted and third-party certified as a sustainable choice (hip hooray!)

 But even more than that?
-Australis walks the talk, you guys.
-They work with major industry stakeholders to make fish farming more sustainable across the board – and they’ve put their money where their mouth is to build a model (and a movement) that’s better for their fish, the environment, their employees, and their consumers (that’s us!)
+The Better Fish®walks the talk, you guys.
+They work with major industry stakeholders to make fish farming more sustainable across the board - and they've put their money where their mouth is to build a model (and a movement) that's better for their fish, the environment, their employees, and their consumers (that's us!)